SonarQube installation on docker container with docker-compose

 docker-compose -f sonar.yml up

-On our host machine we should be able to access SonarQube installed on the docker container via http://localhost:9000 or via http://<ipaddressofhost>:9000 from another system.
-This is because we have mapped the container port running SonarQube with the same port number i.e. 9000 on the host machine.
+We are using port 9000 to access SonarQube because we have mapped the container port running SonarQube with the same port number (i.e. 9000) on the host machine in the docker-compose file.

 When we want to bring down all the containers from the docker-compose file, we will need to run the following command

-docker-compose – f sonar.yml down
+docker-compose -f sonar.yml down

 Conclusion